ruslanmv/ruslanmv.github.io/_posts/2021-06-05-Python3-in-Windows-with-Ubuntu.md

-**Congratulations!**  you have installed Python 3 , VS Code in Windows Subsystem for Linux  and and install the Virtual Environments of python for your future projects.
+**Congratulations!**  you have installed Python 3 , VS Code in Windows Subsystem for Linux  and and created  Virtual Environments of python for your future projects.